Ejipuh/Plantey-Garden/P- Grow a digital garden with chosen Obsidian notes.md

 Maybe I should make an [AHK](https://www.autohotkey.com/) script to run this more easily, or  regularly:

-Basically, I'll be adapting this code [from Flancia](https://flancia.org/mine/roam-likes/)) to my own need
+Basically, I'll be adapting this code [from Flancia](https://flancia.org/mine/roam-likes/)) to my own needs:
 `
 	$ cd garden
 	$ git commit -a -m "Some message saying what's in this commit."
 	$ git push